wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    <br /><br />

    <a target="_blank" href="https://www.youtube.com/watch?v=L_7I03LOyyk">VIDEO</a>:
-   When we identify where <strong>each stakeholder</strong> is so that we don't waste time and resources rehashing what the stakeholder has already passed.
+   When we identify where <strong>each stakeholder</strong> stands and act accordingly, we don't waste time and resources rehashing what the stakeholder has already passed, or getting ahead of that person.

 Stages: